nullpointerexceptionkek/prosemirror-proofread/README.md

 # ProseMirror-proofread

 **ProseMirror-proofread** is an advanced plugin for adding spell-check and grammar-checking capabilities to your ProseMirror editor.
-This library helps you to seamlessly integrate with a variety of spell-check services, including LanguageTool.
+This library helps you to integrate with a variety of spell-check services, including LanguageTool.
 This library is designed to handle caching, ignore, and pop-ups.
 It is up to the developer's responsibility to implement UI and spell checking services.
 In the example, example integration with LanguageTool and an example UI are provided, which can be a good starting point.
-ProseMirror-proofread simplifies implementing advanced spell checking and proofreading functionalities in ProseMirror-based editors, providing a rich user experience.
-The current example integrates with LanguageTool, but it is possible to integrate with a variety of other services as well.

 ## Features